Lambda3/notifypasswordexpiration/README.md

 - [`latest` (*agent/Dockerfile*)](https://github.com/Lambda3/notifypasswordexpiration/blob/main/Dockerfile)

+## Supported OS

+Currently this only run on Windows Server 2022 containers, but you can adapt the Dockerfile for earlier versions easily.

 ## Running

 You need to set pass the parameters according to each script.
 The main script is